willkraus9/willkraus9.github.io/portfolio.md

 [Link to Dance](/assets/mov/TonyPi_Dance.mp4)

-The class also taught OpenCV omputer vision basics and development using the robot's onboard camera system.
+The class also taught OpenCV fundamentals using the robot's onboard camera system.
 For one of my projects, I tuned a PID controller to control the servo motors on the camera to track the centermost face.

 [Link to Track](/assets/mov/TonyPi_Track.mp4)